fbpixelIs It Possible to Perform IUI Using Aspirated Sperm? | Thomson Medical

 Which is better, TESE or PESA, for sperm aspiration?

-- While PESA is used for obstructive azoospermia, where sperm production is normal but a blockage prevents sperm from being released through ejaculation.
+• PESA may be used in cases of obstructive azoospermia, where sperm production is present but a blockage prevents sperm from being released

-What is the best sperm sample for IUI?
+What makes a sperm sample suitable for IUI?

-The ideal sperm sample for IUI has high motility, good morphology, and a sufficient sperm count.
-Sperm quality is vital for IUI, as sperm must swim through the cervix and into the uterus to reach the egg.
+A sperm sample suitable for IUI generally requires adequate motility, normal morphology and a sufficient sperm count.
+Sperm quality is an important factor, as the sperm needs to be able to travel through the reproductive tract to reach the egg.

 The information provided is for general guidance only and should not be considered as medical advice.
 For a personalised fertility consultation and tailored advice, schedule an appointment with Thomson Fertility Centre today.